 Staying active is important for more than just controlling your weight.
 A recent study points out another reason to move more.
 This study looked at whether low-intensity activities that don’t require lacing up a pair of exercise shoes or sweating has benefits.

-As it turns out, activities, like carrying groceries into the house, pushing a grocery cart, light housecleaning and walking to the mailbox, DO have health benefits.
+As it turns out, activities like carrying groceries into the house, pushing a grocery cart, light housecleaning and walking to the mailbox DO have health benefits.
 This study showed people that spent more time doing activities like this (as measured by a pedometer-like device) had a lower risk for disability.
 In fact, based on this study, spending as little as an extra hour a day doing low-intensity activities can greatly reduce the risk of disability.

 This is pretty powerful.
 You can actually lower your risk for disability by staying active doing light activities like cleaning the house.
-Combine this with studies showing too much sitting increases the risk of dying prematurely and you’ve got even more reasons to move more.
-More than one study shows that sitting too long increases mortality and your risk for health problems like heart disease, type 2 diabetes, and obesity.
+Combine this with studies showing too much sitting increases the risk for dying prematurely and you’ve got even more reasons to move more.
+More than one study shows that sitting too long increases mortality and your risk for health problems like heart disease, type 2 diabetes and obesity.

 Unfortunately, many people these days work jobs that involve sitting at a desk for 8 hours a day.
 In past articles, we’ve talked about ways to stay active if you work behind a desk: